DropForge-Labs/gem-docs/README.md

 # confluence-theming
-First Export a space
+1. First Export a confluence space as html (space settings / content tools / export)
-Extract the exported space and copy all files into the root dir Run an 'NPM install' to setup gulp, gulp-sass, and browsersync Now issue a gulp serve
+2. Extract the exported space and copy all files into the root dir
+3. Run an 'NPM install' to setup gulp, gulp-sass, and browsersync
+4. Now issue a gulp serve